cgarvis/chrisgarvis.com/_posts/2013-10-10-building-d3-bar-chart-for-angular.markdown

 It will will take an `data` array and add a `svg` tag to our element.
-We will using this svg to build our graphs.
+We will using this svg to build our chart.

 ```
 angular.module('chart', [])